The Best Things to do with Two Days in Padua, Italy

 We decided on a visit to Padua mostly because I'd been looking for a little more info on one of my favorite Renaissance artists, Giotto, who is generally thought to be the father of Renaissance painting.
 As I was looking at his iconic Madonna and child at the Uffizi in Florence recently, and fondly recalling his contributions to the Basilica of San Francis in Assisi, I am embarrassed to admit I only last week first stumbled upon an account of his frescoes in the Scrovegni Chapel (Cappella degli Scrovegni) in Padua – the lesson on which I probably slept through in my college Art History survey course 50 odd years ago.

 I think now, after having seen it, that the Scrovegni Chapel is the logical forerunner and inspiration to Michelangelo's Sistine at the Vatican.
-And, since I've seen both chapels within the last two weeks, I don't believe I'm exaggerating.
-And, honestly, I think I like the Giotto better.
+Since I've seen both chapels within the last two weeks, I must say I think I like the Giotto better.

 There are, all told, 36 scenes from the life of Christ in the Scrovegni Chapel, starting with the youth of Mary and ending with the Last Judgement.
 The gruesome depiction of Satan in hell must have been an inspiration for Hieronymus Bosch's Garden of Earthly Delights in the Prado.